- The High Court in Singapore has decreed that an NFT is property, not simply information on the blockchain.

-Janesh had utilized the NFT as collateral for a loan to borrow crypto from someone on Twitter, “chefpierre.eth.”
+Janesh had utilized it as collateral for a loan to borrow crypto from someone on Twitter, “chefpierre.eth.”
 He borrowed a DeFi loan worth $150,000 and placed the $500,000 worth of NFT as collateral.

 Incidentally, it wasn’t his first time.
-It was standard practice for him to borrow crypto while using NFTs as collateral.
+It was standard practice for him to borrow crypto while using it as collateral.

-Janesh later saw that his NFT had been listed for sale online.
-Enraged, he filed a suit and asked for an injunction to protect the NFT.
+Janesh later saw that his digital asset had been listed for sale online.
+Enraged, he filed a suit and asked for an injunction to protect the asset.

 Singapore Court Rules in Favor of NFT

 The judge in the case, Justice Lee Seiu Kin, placed an order to prevent any sale and transfer of the NFT.
 He said,

 There had to be a court which had the jurisdiction to hear the dispute.”

 If the Singapore courts did not hear the case, there was no other appropriate forum.”